Myths about the PDF format, debunked.

 PDF Myth #2: There is one single “best PDF editor for Mac”

 Different PDF editors come with different tools and features.
 Some are desktop apps, some are iOS apps.
 Some are standalone programs, some are subscription-based.
 They come at different prices, too.
-To figure out which one is the best for you, check out this guide.
+To figure out which one is the best for you, check out our guide.

 PDF Myth #3: It’s safe to use an online PDF editor